Bjarnos/SelfbotDocs/docs/Setup/webservice.md

 ### Recommended programs
 - [Koyeb](https://koyeb.com) Provides 1 free web server that's always alive
-- [Render](https://render.com) Provedes 1 free web server that needs to be kept alive
+- [Render](https://render.com) Provides 1 free web server that needs to be kept alive

 ### Creating a web service
 Best to search a tutorial for this, at least make sure that your code is always alive (for example by using Flask) and that you can run a .py (python) script!